yeszao/dnmp/README-en.md

 4. Start docker containers:
     ```
     $ cd dnmp
-    $ cp env.default .env       # Use copy command on Windows
+    $ cp env.sample .env       # Use copy command on Windows
     $ docker-compose up
     ```
     You may need use `sudo` before this command in Linux.